owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 Disable ownCloud's built-in CSRF protection mechanism.

-In some specific setups CSRF protection is handled in the environment, e.g., running F5 ASM.
+In some specific setups CSRF protection is handled in the environment, e.g., by running F5 ASM.
 In these cases the built-in mechanism is not needed and can be disabled.
 Generally speaking, however, this config switch should be left unchanged.

-WARNING: leave this as is if you're not sure what it does
+.. warning:: Leave this as is if you're not sure what it does.

 ::